 In-hand Salary = Gross Salary - Income Tax -Professional Tax

 It is important to know that the CTC offered will be different from what you actually receive in-hand at the end of the month.
-The difference between CTC and in-hand salary are the various deductions occur at the time of payout.
+The difference between CTC and in-hand salary are the various deductions that occur at the time of payout.
 The take-home salary can be increased by proper tax planning and avoiding any income tax deductions.

-If the employee invests INR 1.5 lakh in tax saving entities under Section 80C such as mutual funds, PPF, etc. he/she can save on income tax.
+For instance, if the employee invests INR 1.5 lakh in tax saving entities under Section 80C such as mutual funds, PPF, etc. he/she can save on income tax.
 This will result in reducing the total deductions from the gross salary, thereby increasing the in-hand salary.

 The information contained herein is generic in nature and is meant for educational purposes only.
 Nothing here is to be construed as an investment or financial or taxation advice nor to be considered as an invitation or solicitation or advertisement for any financial product.
 Readers are advised to exercise discretion and should seek independent professional advice prior to making any investment decision in relation to any financial product.
 Aditya Birla Capital Group is not liable for any decision arising out of the use of this information.